PritamBanerjee21/WHATSAPP_CHAT_ANALYZER/README.md

 ## Getting Started

-To use the WhatsApp Chat Analyzer, follow these steps:
+To use the WhatsApp Chat Analyzer, do follow these steps:

 1. Clone the repository: